importantimport/koimi/README.md

 ### Meta-framework

-Have you ever used [Starlight](https://starlight.astro.build)?
-Like it, Koimi is provided as [Astro Integration](https://docs.astro.build/en/guides/integrations-guide/).
+Have you ever used [Starlight](https://starlight.astro.build)? like it, Koimi is provided as [Astro Integration](https://docs.astro.build/en/guides/integrations-guide/).

 ```bash
 pnpm add koimi